 - Full-stack developers, who usually have years of experience, and who have an in-depth knowledge of both front and back-end development.
-Full-stack developers usually head development teams and oversee a number of less experienced developers.
+Full-stack developers usually head development teams and oversee some less experienced developers.

 - Website design, including custom theme design for platforms like WordPress and Wix.
-This sort of work requires the typical front-end languages, and it is great for people who are creative and who like designing things.
+This sort of work requires typical front-end languages, which fits perfectly into the category of the junior web developer jobs.
+It is great for people who are creative and who like designing things.

 - Website construction, which includes jobs like building a website and its pages according to someone else's design specifications.
 This sort of job requires a very good understanding of CSS, as you will often be required to tweak different design elements.